OpenFreeEnergy/kartograf/README.md

 [![Pip Install](https://img.shields.io/badge/pip%20install-kartograf-d9c4b1)](https://img.shields.io/badge/pip%20install-kartograf-d9c4b1)
 [![Conda Install](https://img.shields.io/badge/Conda%20install---c%20conda--forge%20kartograf-009384)](https://img.shields.io/badge/Conda%20install---c%20conda--forge%20kartograf-009384)

-# Kartograf: An 3D Graph atom mapper for Hybrid Topology Relative Free Energy Calculations

-Kartograf offers a geometric hybrid topology atom mapper approach, that allows to map a given set of ligand coordinates.
+Kartograf offers a geometric atom mapper approach, that allows to map a given set of ligand coordinates. (can be used for hybrid topology  RBFE calculations)
 This package can be used standalone, or from the OpenFE environment.

 **More will be here soon!**